luttje/pixel-dominion/README.md

-# Pixel Dominion (Working Title)
+# Pixel Dominion

-A real-time strategy game where you build structures, train units, and conquer the enemy.
+A tiny real-time strategy game where you build structures, train units, and conquer the enemy.
+It is intended to be played on a phone (portrait mode) but it works on desktop as well.

+> [!NOTE]
+> This game is a work in progress and it has no end goal yet.
+I may or may not continue working on it.

 <img src="./src/assets/images/logo-scaled.png">